2nd April 2021

 Staycations in the UK: City Breaks

-Planning your holidays for next year?
+Planning your holidays for this summer?
 The UK has some remarkable places including fascinating towns and cities shaped by an interesting history and featuring some beautiful architecture.
 Here are six of my favourite city breaks.

 Bury St Edmunds

 Bury St Edmunds in Suffolk”:https://www.visitsuffolk.com was originally built on the Medieval pattern with two distinct squares, God’s Square and the People’s Square.
 Geographically the division is still there but the town is no longer under the thumb of its bishop.
 However, the abbey grounds now known as the Abbey Gardens remain intact and offer some beautiful gardens the ruins of the Abbey of St Edmundsbury.
 The body of Edmund the Martyr, King of East Anglia and first patron saint of England was brought to Bury St Edmunds in 903 after he was murdered in Denmark.
 Following the collapse of the Abbey the Parish church of St James became its cathedral cathedral.
 The cathedral and the more interesting Church of St Mary are situated on the perimeter of the Abbey Gardens.
 Of the two I found the church of St Mary more interesting as it’s medieval architecture is more authentic and Mary Tudor, Queen of France and Duchess of Suffolk is buried here.

 Remains of the Abbot’s Palace in Abbey Gardens, Bury St Edmunds, Suffolk